mmullersquad/google-play-scraper/README.md

 ### list
 Retrieve a list of applications from one of the collections at Google Play.
 Options:

 * `collection` (optional, defaults to `collection.TOP_FREE`): the Google Play collection that will be retrieved.
-Available options can bee found [here](https://github.com/facundoolano/google-play-scraper/blob/b7669f78766b8306896447ddbe8797fe36eae49f/lib/constants.js#L67).
+Available options can be found [here](https://github.com/mmullersquad/google-play-scraper/blob/main/lib/constants.js#L67).
 * `category` (optional, defaults to no category): the app category to filter by.
-Available options can bee found [here](https://github.com/facundoolano/google-play-scraper/blob/b7669f78766b8306896447ddbe8797fe36eae49f/lib/constants.js#L10).
+Available options can be found [here](https://github.com/mmullersquad/google-play-scraper/blob/main/lib/constants.js#L10).
 * `age` (optional, defaults to no age filter): the age range to filter the apps (only for FAMILY and its subcategories).
 Available options are `age.FIVE_UNDER`, `age.SIX_EIGHT`, `age.NINE_UP`.
 * `num` (optional, defaults to 500): the amount of apps to retrieve.
 * `lang` (optional, defaults to `'en'`): the two letter language code used to retrieve the applications.